ex-tc/SQL-2017-RLS-DEMO/README.md

 It demonstrates how to build a Row level security model based on permitations with extensible Attrubutions.

-Please note that the Code was built in Visual Studio 2017 Comunity Edition.
+Please note that the Code was built in Visual Studio 2017 Community Edition.